clarkbw/loopback-ds-timestamp-mixin/README.md

 TESTING
 =============

-This package uses `jscs` and `jshint` as pretests to help maintain style and for error checking.
+For error checking and to help maintain style this package uses `eslint` as a pretest.
 All test are run against the transformed versions of files, not the es6 versions.

 Run the tests in the `test` directory.